 Previously, he has worked as a financial analyst in the City of London, and as director of a political pressure group.

-Diarmid is the Director of CLF and leads our work across programmes and policy development as well as leading CLF’s work to secure further devolution for Central London and London boroughs.
+Diarmid leads our work across programmes and policy development as well as leading CLF’s work to secure further devolution for Central London and London boroughs.

 Joanne Asphall leads the commissioning strategy for new employment programmes.

 Joanne joined CLF in July 2015 and gained her experience while leading Welfare reform services for disadvantaged communities across West Midlands, Greater Manchester and Merseyside.